 How to Fold Short Socks

-Any KonMari fan will tell you not to tuck one sock into the other after the pair is rolled into a ball — unless you like stretched out socks.
-Instead, long socks should be folded into thirds, or rolled into a ball, as shown by Marie Kondo herself here.
+Any KonMari fan will tell you not to tuck one sock into the other after the pair is rolled into a ball—unless you like stretched out socks.
+Instead, long socks should be folded into thirds or rolled into a ball.

 But what about short socks?
 They are not long enough to fold or roll.
-Above shows how to fold socks like these without resorting to the old sock-tucking trick.Continue to 7 of 8 below.
+The diagram here shows how to fold socks like these without resorting to the old sock-tucking trick.Continue to 7 of 8 below.

 07 of 08